Crow's Feet: Life As We Age

 Ah, well, I find enormous joy in my grandchildren.
 I just have to say that.
 You know, I've always worked with children.
 And because I was the oldest, I was always around children.
 And I have this capacity when I'm with a child to become a child.
 Like I am on the ground in whatever fantasy world, my granddaughter is cooking up for us.
 And so when you do that, you're sort of leaving the real world and taking a little bit of the vacation, right?
 And really, just letting yourself go into this child's imagination.
 So that brings me a lot of joy.

-I am really loving my new community.
-I am loving meeting the new people in it, and making new friends.
+I am loving my new community.
+I love meeting new people in it and making new friends.
 That's bringing me enormous joy right now.

 And I love writing.
 I love having the time.
 I am like a research nerd.
 I can spend hours going down rabbit holes of research.
 And so now officially, I have no other job to do.
 A lot of people don't know this, but I continued to work as a social work consultant on national grants.
 And I just finished up my last grant five months ago.
 And so now I am in all spheres.
 Not working for money.
 Right.
 I do other kinds of work.
 But yeah, so I'm excited, just having the time of my life.